Skip to main content

 Majoring in Mathematics

 The major in Mathematics at the University of Georgia is demanding yet versatile.
 Students benefit from the individual attention afforded by typically small class sizes, taking courses in linear algebra, geometry, sequences, differential equations, multivariable calculus, topology, number theory, probability, and others.
-Undergraduate research is encouraged and available through the Vertical Integration of Research and Education (VIGRE) and the Center for Undergraduate Research Opportunities (CURO).
-An active Math Club further supplements student learning and opportunity.
+Undergraduate research in mathematics typically begins in the Directed Reading Program.
+An active Math Club further supplements student learning and opportunities.

 University Requirements